isadri/inception/README.md

 > [!NOTE]
 > Containers run until the main process exits.

-If we use the `docker ps` command, we will not the container that we were in it.
+If we use the `docker ps` command, we will not see the container that we were inside of it.

 ![Screenshot from 2024-02-10 18-19-45](https://github.com/isadri/inception/assets/116354167/6bb0f077-d125-4938-b8c7-a7f3cc283a89)

 But the container still exits, it is just stopped.
-Add the `-a` flag to `docker ps` command to show all containers, no matter if they running or are stopped.
+Add the `-a` flag to `docker ps` command to show all containers, no matter if they are running or are stopped.

 ![Screenshot from 2024-02-10 18-22-11](https://github.com/isadri/inception/assets/116354167/f8acb198-610e-492f-863a-9f0819d975e1)

 The *STATUS* field says that the container is stopped 2 minutes ago with 0 as the exit status.

 > [!NOTE]
-> If you want to specify a particular name of a container in place of the automatically name that Docker generate, you can use the `--name` flag like this: `docker run --name container_1 -it debian /bin/bash`.
+> If you want to specify a particular name of a container in place of the automatically name that Docker generates, you can use the `--name` flag like this: `docker run --name container_1 -it debian /bin/bash`.
 > Container names are useful to help us identify and build logical connections between containers and applications, as we will see later.
 > And remember that the names are unique.
 You cannot create two containers with the same name, you need to delete the previous container with the same name before you can create a new one.